SemanticComputing/python-arpa-linker/README.md

                         Default is 1.
   --no_duplicates [TYPE [TYPE ...]]
                         Remove duplicate matches based on the 'label' returned by the ARPA service.
-Here 'duplicate' means an subject with the same label as another subject in the same result set.
+Here 'duplicate' means a subject with the same label as another subject in the same result set.
 A list of types can be given with this argument.
 If given, prioritize matches based on it -